timothygao8710/Capybaras-Capstone-Project/README.md

 [Slides](https://docs.google.com/presentation/d/1h0SkbEiLvZD52KO8aTaIzguUdenkKmDMlsFrbe9X76Q/edit?usp=sharing)

-## Thought process
-There were some difficulties in choosing our topic.
-We initially wanted to do Quantum matrix multiplication optimization, but there was a lack of reliable information, so we decided to switch gears.

 We decided to implement an edge detection algorithm using the Hadamard gate called QHED (Quantum Hadamard Edge Detection).
 Our implementation also included QPIE (Quantum Probability Image Encoding) as image preprocessing.

 ## Project Timeline

-07/27 - Literature review, decided on topic Quantum Edge Detection
+07/27 - Literature review, searching for topic.
+We initially decided on Quantum matrix multiplication optimization (and use it to speed-up finding the Nth k-fibonacci number), but we quickly realized that there was a lack of reliable information, so we decided to switch gears, and landed on Quantum Edge Detection.

 07/28 - More Literature Review, taking [notes](https://docs.google.com/document/d/1KwwHY0z-jrOcwBCqH7Xco5jy1c1H4JHYLDq1byuVJ5E/edit?usp=sharing); began implementing some helper functions and finding test images